iandonaldson/shinyRegressionToy/README.md

 shinyRegressionToy
 ==================

-This is a demonstration of a shiny app.
+This is a demonstration of a shiny app that helps the user explore linear regression models.

 The user can create a set of X and Y values by specifying the mean and stdev for X and the slope and intercept coefficients that relate X to Y.